hexa-org/policy-orchestrator/README.md

 docker-compose up
 ```

-The docker-compose spins up a few applications.
-A few of them are described below.
+Docker runs the applications described below.

+**hexa-orchestrator** runs on [localhost:8885](http://localhost:8885/health).
+The main application
+that manages IDQL policy across various platforms and communicates with the various platform interfaces;
+converting IDQL policy to and from the respective platform types.

 **hexa-admin** runs on [localhost:8884](http://localhost:8884/).
-This is the application used to manage and
-configure IDQL policy across the various integrations.

-**hexa-orchestrator** runs on [localhost:8884](http://localhost:8885/health).
-This is the policy orchestrator which
-communicates with the various providers to convert the IDQL policy to the respective types.
+An example application
+demonstrating the latest interactions with the policy orchestrator.

 **hexa-demo** runs on [localhost:8886](http://localhost:8886/).
-This is the demo application against which
+A demo application against which
-we can enforce policy.
-It reads its policy from the OPA server.
+we can enforce both coarse and fine-grained policy.
+The demo application integrates with platform
+authentication/ authorization proxies, [Google IAP](https://cloud.google.com/iap) for example,
+for coarse grained access and the [Open Policy Agent (OPA)](https://www.openpolicyagent.org/)
+for fine-grained policy access.

 **OPA server** runs on [localhost:8887](http://localhost:8887/).
-This is the OPA server from which the
+The OPA server - from which the
 hexa-demo application reads its policies from.
 As an additional layer of
-indirection, it gets the policies from a bundle server.
+indirection, OPA gets the policies from a bundle server.
+IDQL policy is represented as data and interpreted by
+the rego expression language.

 **hexa-demo-config** runs on [localhost:8889](http://localhost:8889/health).
-This is bundle HTTP server from which the
+The bundle HTTP server from which the
 OPA server can download the bundles of policy and data from.
-See [OPA bundles](https://www.openpolicyagent.org/docs/latest/management-bundles/) for more info.
+See [OPA bundles][opa-bundles] for more info.

 ### Workflow

-In the hexa-admin application, we can specify an Open Policy Agent integration
+Using the hexa-admin application, we can specify an Open Policy Agent integration
-configuration file which defines the bundle HTTP server where the actual OPA rego
+configuration file which defines the bundle HTTP server where the actual OPA rego and
 policy lives.

 Once configured, IDQL policy for the hexa-demo application can be defined on